ZhenyanLuo/NCI_manual/Readme.md

 #### Why my job not run (both submitting job and interactive job)

+When you find your job is not running, the common reason is that your job is waiting in the queue for available resources.
+If the job status shows that the usage of gdata is over the limit.
+You may use the following command line to remove all the useless packages and files to spare space.
+It is a good habit to clean the gdata regular.

+'''
+conda clean --all
+'''

 #### How to transfer files between remote servers or local computer